Q: Are you an 'AgTech' company?

 The analysis of our data indicates that yield rates from manual harvest are not 100% (i.e., harvest of heads within target size range), and there is room to improve on yield rates to a level that could impact crop profitability.

 Harvesta can be operated in the dark so crop can be harvested at night/early morning when it is less metabolically active.
 In addition, farmers can harvest crops with long-stems and trim them just before shipment at the packhouse.
-Both of thes could extend product life.
+Both of these could extend product life.

 Obviously the primary benefit of automation is in reducing harvest labour cost, a major driver of costs and cost inflation.
 In addition, a night/early-morning harvest means that the crop is cut at a lower ambient temperature reducing cooling costs at the packhouse, a major driver of power costs.